Munzy/blackbox/README.md

 Black Box is a replacement to a now discontinued website apis, http://proxy.mind-media.com/block/ and http://www.shroomery.org/ythan/proxycheck.php, that provided a way to determine if an IP address was a likely proxy.

+## Community Forum

+If you need help, have questions, or want to share advice the community forum is the place to be: https://www.hostvein.net/forums/ipinfo-app.7/

 ## Goals

 * Fast!